Diplomatic missions

 Healthcare:

-For greater security foreign nationals visiting Angola are recommended to stay in reputable hotels such as Alvarade Hotel, Tropico Hotel and Meridian President Hotel.
-Extra caution is recommended when consuming fresh fruits and vegetables.
-Water should be boiled or bottled.
+For greater security, it is recommended that foreigners visiting the country stay at reputable hotels such as the Alvarade Hotel, Tropico Hotel and President Meridien Hotel.
+Particular caution is advised when consuming fresh fruit and vegetables.
+Water should be boiled or bought bottled.

-It is forbidden to take photographs of military and strategically important sites, as well as government buildings.
+It is forbidden to photograph military and strategically important sites, as well as state institutions.
 Homosexuality is prohibited.

 Customs requirements:

-You can import and export from Angola an amount of up to 15 000 USD without any document.
+From Angola you can import and export an amount of up to USD 15,000 without a document.

-During the rainy season (November to April) sudden increase of water levels on roads and bridges is very likely.
+During the rainy season (November—April), water levels on roads and bridges may rise sharply.

-Travelling by public transport brings certain risks for foreigners in the country.
-Hiring taxis is recommended, but it should be borne in mind that their tariffs are relatively high.
+Travelling by public transport poses certain risks for foreigners in the country.
+The use of taxis is recommended, but it should be borne in mind that their fares are relatively high.

 Local currency:

-Banks accept cash only.
-International credit cards are accepted only in major hotels and, very rarely, in some restaurants.
-Regular payments are made in local currency, but many restaurants and hotels accept also US Dollars.
-100 dollar bills printed in 1996 and thereafter can be exchanged only in banks.
-It is recommended to exercise extreme caution when exchanging money.
+Only cash is accepted in banks.
+International credit cards are used only in large hotels and very rarely in some restaurants.
+Normal payments are made in local currency, but many restaurants and hotels also accept US dollars.
+The 100-dollar notes printed in 1996 and after can only be exchanged at banks.
+Particular care is advised when exchanging currency.

 Travel papers and visas